Sergecodes/portfolio/content/projects/OneLiner.md

 showInProjects: true
 ---

-OneLiner is a smart queueing network that brings line managers into a single online platform, optimizing how services and products are exchanged.
+An online smart queueing network that brings line managers into a single online platform, optimizing how services and products are exchanged.